-SJL is proud to offer all of its staff if they wish to use it, a free ongoing counselling service with mental health nurse Carie Workman.
+SJL is proud to offer all of its staff if they wish to use it, a free ongoing mental health counselling service with mental health nurse Carie Workman.
 This week is the globally recognised Mental Health Awareness Week.

 Sometimes people wonder what looking after your own mental health can actually mean on a second by second basis.
 It can start with regulating emotions.
 Learning new tools that help you modify and regulate your emotions.
 Learning how to cope through adversity as life always throws situations at us.
 Some of these situations do not meet our needs and so upset us.
 It’s how we react in those scenarios that can change our lives for the better, or worse.